-This article covers all of the known technical requirements for making sure Pear Deck works optimally at your school or site.
+This article covers all of the technical requirements for making sure Pear Deck works optimally at your school or site.
 Most of the time, Pear Deck works automatically!
-In this article you can read through the following categories:
+However, if you get stopped while trying to use Pear Deck, you may need to assure that your browser and network settings permit the use of Pear Deck.
+Here's what to look for:

 For immediate support needs, please write to firstname.lastname@example.org!